Classic roast beef and yorkshire pudding

 Roast beef cooking temperature and time chart

 Place all the vegetables and herbs onto the base of a sturdy roasting dish and drizzle with a little olive oil.
-This acts as trivet on which you place the meat to cook.
-Place the browned meat on top of the vegetables and herbs and roast in the oven until done to your liking.
-Work on 20 minutes per 500gms.
+This acts as a trivet on which you place the meat to cook.
+Place the browned meat on top of the vegetables and herbs, and roast in the oven until it is done to your liking.
+Work on 20 minutes per 500 g.

 Measure the internal temperature of the cooked roast beef and use the below as a guide to determine how well it is cooked (from rare to well done).